 All fermented vegetables should have a good texture.
 Be on the lookout for any that seem to have a hint of slime.
-Slime in food is a result of harmful bacteria, and you need to throw out.
+Slime in food is a result of harmful bacteria, and you need to throw it out.

 Think about the vegetables you are using in the fermentation recipe and how crunchy they are naturally.
 The rib of napa cabbage has a good crunch to it and so does daikon radish, carrots, apples, and garlic.

 Has a Healthy Color

 Therefore, your cabbage should have a healthy green and white color when done.
 If the cabbage turns brown or gray, it is safe to assume that the food is not good for human consumption.

 How To Tell If Sauerkraut Is Bad?

 Because sauerkraut is one of the most popular fermented foods out there, I’ll take a minute to go over: how to tell if your sauerkraut is bad?

-The second method is to check whether the lid has mold.
-If you notice a fuzzy growth of any color other than white, it is safe to assume that your sauerkraut is bad.
+Next, is there mold or a fuzzy growth of any color other than white on the cabbage?
+It is safe to assume that your sauerkraut is bad.
 It would be best to dispose of it.